Seared Halibut with Dark Fig Balsamic

 2 shallots, finely minced

-¼ cup 25-Star Fig Dark Balsamic Vinegar
+¼ cup Fig Dark Balsamic Vinegar

 Optional finish: small squeeze of fresh lemon